-Example 1: Mother dies, leaving a will, the residuary clause of which gives the residue of her estate to her descendants by representation who survive her.
+Example 2: Mother dies, leaving a will, the residuary clause of which gives the residue of her estate to her descendants by representation who survive her.
 She is survived by a daughter who has two children and two grandchildren who are the children of a predeceased son.
 The surviving child would prefer to have her share of Mother's estate pass to her children.
-If she disclaims her share of the residue of Mother's estate, her share will pass to her children, just as it would if she had actually predeceased Mother.
+If she disclaims her share of the residue of Mother's estate, her share will pass to her children.